 Hong Kong's health indices rank among the best in the world.
-Despite of it, the 6% of the population - the ethnic minorities, majority of them still struggle to gain access to basic services such as health care.
-There are increasing evidence that South Asians are vulnerable to diseases such as cardiovascular diseases and some cancers1-4.
-However, the paucity of such information in Hong Kong keeps this community prone to ill health.
+Despite of it, the 6.4% of the population - the ethnic minorities, majority of them still struggle on the basic services such as health care.
+There are increasing evidence that South Asians are vulnerable to chronic diseases such as cardiovascular diseases and some cancers.
+Furthermore, the paucity of such information in Hong Kong keeps this community prone to ill health.
 All too often minority groups are treated as homogeneous populations, leading to inappropriate generalization, unmet need and unsuitable health management.
-In order to understand and manage an individual's health, it is necessary to appreciate the effects of their culture, experience and environment5.
+In order to understand and manage an individual's health, it is necessary to appreciate the effects of their culture, experience and environment.
 In the past years, the programme has evolved according to need.